 In Pac-12 play, players and coaches alike have been waiting for some of ASU’s non-conference fire to ignite again.
 And with 11:32 left on the clock Saturday, it was still dormant.

 Down 57-44, the Devils lit the match.
 ASU went on a 11-0 run capped off when Evans drove to the hole and kicked it to the corner for wide-open Kodi Justice.
 Bucket.

 “The Bank” erupted.
 The Devils still trailed 57-54, but they were closing fast.

-“We fed off that tonight,” Justice said of the Wells Fargo Arena crowd.
+“We fed off that tonight,” Justice, who finished with 14 points, including four threes, said of the Wells Fargo Arena crowd.
 “I mean there were big plays and a three-pointer felt like six points, literally, because the crowd was so big and just things like that.”